 But the company can make a decision that will negatively impact your small channel.
 They won’t care if you stop making videos.
 For instance, this happened when they decided to raise the monetization requirements.

-There are millions of people creating videos on YouTube everyday.
-Even if you create the best videos in your industry on YouTube there is a chance that your video will get less views because someone else created a similar video that is favored by YouTube’s algorithms.
+There are millions of people creating videos on YouTube every day.
+Even if you create the best videos in your industry on YouTube there is a chance that your video will get fewer views because someone else created a similar video that is favored by YouTube’s algorithms.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.